yunpengn/blog/README.md

 ## Deployment

-_Notice: we are using [GitHub Pages](https://pages.github.com/) to deploy the website.
+_Notice: [Hexo.js](https://hexo.io/) supports many different deployment approaches.
+We are using [GitHub Pages](https://pages.github.com/) currently.
 For other deployment approaches, see the official [documentation](https://hexo.io/docs/deployment.html) for more information._

 - Make sure you have declared the required dependency in `package.json`.
 For instance, if you need to deploy to a Git repository, run the following command
 ```shell